Gotthold Ephraim Lessing: Works

 In the final leg of his life, Lessing threw himself into an intense evaluation of theology and religion.
 He did much of his studying by reading manuscripts he found while working as a librarian.
 While working for the Duke, he formed a close friendship with a family by the name of Reimarus.
 The family held an unpublished manuscript by Hermann Samuel Reimarus which attacked the historicity of Christian revelation.
 Despite discouragement from his brother Karl Gotthelf Lessing, he began publishing pieces of the manuscript in pamphlets known as Fragments from an Unnamed Author.
 The controversial pamphlets resulted in a heated debate between him and another theologian, Johann Melchior Goeze.
 In concern for tarnishing his reputation, Goeze requested the government put an end to the feud, and Lessing was silenced through a law that took away his freedom from censorship.

 In response, Lessing relied upon his skills as a playwright to write what is undoubtedly his most influential play, Nathan the Wise.
 In the play, Lessing set up tension between Judaism, Islam, and Christianity by having one character ask Nathan which religion was the most genuine.
 Nathan avoids the question by telling the parable of the three rings, which implies the idea that no specific religion is the "correct religion."
 The Enlightenment ideas to which Lessing held tight were portrayed through his "ideal of humanity," stating that religion is relative to the individual's ability to reason.
 Nathan the Wise is considered to be the first example of the German "literature of humanity".

 As a child of the Enlightenment he trusted in a "Christianity of Reason", which oriented itself by the spirit of religion.
 He believed that human reason (initiated by criticism and dissent) would develop, even without help by a divine revelation.
-In his writing The Education of Humankind (Die Erziehung des Menschengeschlechts) he extensively and coherently lays out his position.
+In his writing The Education of Humankind (Die Erziehung des Menschengeschlechts), often translated as The Education of the Human Race, he extensively and coherently lays out his position.

 The idea of freedom (for the theatre against the dominance of its French model; for religion from the church's dogma) is his central theme throughout his life.
 Therefore, he also stood up for the liberation of the upcoming middle and upper class from the nobility making up their minds for them.
 In his own literary existence he also constantly strove for independence.
 But his ideal of a possible life as a free author was hard to keep up against the economic constraints he faced.
-His project of authors self-publishing their works, which he tried to accomplish in Hamburg with C. J. Bode, failed.
+His project of authors self-publishing their works, which he tried to accomplish in Hamburg with C. J. Bode, failed in 1769.